 Alan Cleaver, property owner, and the City of Umatilla request Umatilla County to coadopt an expansion to the City of Umatilla's Urban Growth Boundary (UGB).
-The property proposed to be included in the UGB is known as Tax Lots 1400 and 6601 on Assessor's Map 5N28C.
-The properties are generally located south of the City of Umatilla and west of Powerline Road.
+The properties proposed to be included in the UGB are known as Tax Lot 2500 on Assessor's Map 5N28 and Tax Lot 200 on Assessor's Map 5N2832 (formerly known as Tax Lots 1400 and 6601 on Assessor's Map 5N28C).
+The properties are generally located south of the City of Umatilla and east of Powerline Road.